zhangqianhui/Swapping-Autoencoder-tf/README.md

 - Download the CelebAHQ dataset

-  Download the tar of CelebAGaze dataset from [Google Driver Linking](https://github.com/switchablenorms/CelebAMask-HQ).
+  Download the tar of CelebAHQ dataset from [Google Driver Linking](https://github.com/switchablenorms/CelebAMask-HQ).

 - Train the model using command line with python